What can we learn from extreme events that will help us prepare for the future? How do we continue to connect with our humanity, even in a crisis?

 We want to create a space for discussion, reflection and introspection that allows ingenuity, innovation and creativity to shape our practice of emergency medicine.
 We want to move you out of your comfort zone as we explore how ethics, evidence and experience will support and nourish us in an illuminated new normal.

-The ACEM Winter Symposium 2021 will be held in Gimuy on Yirrganydji-Yidinji country - the beautiful city of Cairns, where the rainforest meets the reef.
+The ACEM Winter Symposium 2021 will be held on the lands of the Gimuy Walubara Yidinji and Yirrganydji people, in the beautiful city of Cairns, where the rainforest meets the reef.
 Join us in this special place to discover how fragile reality is, just beneath the pristine surface.

 A hybrid symposium